lwmqn/qnode/README.md

 ********************************************
 <a name="API_pubRegister"></a>
 ### .pubRegister([callback])
 Publish a registering request to the Server.
-Everytime you invoke .connect() method, qnode will do the regiseteringn procedure to the Server under the hood as well.
+Everytime you invoke .connect(), qnode will do regiseter to the Server as well.

 **Arguments:**

 1. `callback` (_Function_): `function (err, rsp)`.
-An `err` occurs if qnode has no connection to the Server. `rsp` is a response object with a status code to tell the result of registration.
-The descriptions of `rsp.status` are given in the following table.
+An `err` occurs if qnode has no connection to a Server. `rsp` is a response object with a status code to tell the result of registration.
+The descriptions of possible `rsp.status` are given in the following table.

 | rsp.status | Status              | Description                                                                           |
 |------------|---------------------|---------------------------------------------------------------------------------------|